SysKitTeam/docs-point/access-management/track-external-users-and-their-activities.md

 ---
-description: This section describes how to find information about External users in your environment using SysKit Point.
+description: This section describes how to find information about External users in your environment using Syskit Point.
 ---

 # Track Microsoft 365 External Users and Their Activities

-If you want to find out everything about External users and their access to your environment, you can simply open the **SysKit Point** web application and within **Users Overview** screen choose **External Users** view.
+If you want to find out everything about External users and their access to your environment, you can simply open the **Syskit Point** web application and within **Users Overview** screen choose **External Users** view.

 The picture below shows you how to switch between different views at the **Users Overview** screen.